Magic (B.o.B song)

-"Magic" is a song by American hip hop recording artist B.o.B, released on June 7, 2010 as the fifth single from his debut studio album B.o.B Presents: The Adventures of Bobby Ray (2010).
-The track features Weezer's lead singer Rivers Cuomo, singing the chorus.
-It was written by both artists, alongside the song's producer Dr. Luke.
-In the UK, the track made Radio 1's B-Playlist.
+"Magic" is a song by American hip hop recording artist B.o.B, released on June 7, 2010, as the fifth single from his debut studio album B.o.B Presents: The Adventures of Bobby Ray (2010).
+The track features Weezer's lead singer, Rivers Cuomo, singing the chorus.
+It was written by both artists, alongside the song's producer Dr. Luke, who produced the track alongside Maciek Albrecht, and was recorded at MaGik Studio.
+After its release as a track on the album, it would later be released as the album's fifth single on the 6th of July, 2010, through Grand Hustle Records, Rebel Rock Entertainment, and Atlantic Records.

+Upon its release, the song received mixed reviews from music critics, but would peak at number 10 on the Billboard Hot 100, alongside making the top 10 in charts based in Australia, Netherlands, New Zealand, and the United Kingdom, where the song would make Radio 1's B-Playlist.
+The song's music video was released on the 3rd of September, and features B.o.B. trying to wake up from a dream.
+A sequel to the song, "Magik 2.0", was released by Becky G and Austin Mahone.

 Composition

 "Magic", a hip hop song, is written in the key of B major with a tempo of 82 beats per minute in common time.
 The song follows a chord progression of B5–E5–G5–F5, and the vocals in the song span from D3 to F4.

 Reception

 Despite mixed reviews, the song progressed up and down the Billboard Hot 100 chart, reaching number 10 at its peak.
 Billboard gave it a positive review, saying, "The song's strongest force is an infectious, throbbing synth-guitar hook from Dr. Luke, who seamlessly fuses B.o.B's verses with a chorus by Weezer frontman Rivers Cuomo that demands a singalong.
 The result is stellar."
 The reviewer at TinyMixtapes.com said that "'Magic' is magnificently, triumphantly corny, enough to give Steve Miller and that guy from The Outfield a run for their money.
 'Magic' isn't good by any stretch of the imagination, but it is goofily enjoyable."

 In his album review for Spin, Kenny Herzog wrote, "The Adventures of Bobby Ray is a hip-hop Scary Movie, tossing off references (Vampire Weekend sample, Rivers Cuomo cameo) while struggling to establish a distinctive identity."
 Pitchfork questioned "the appearance by Weezer's Rivers Cuomo, whose creepily blank vocals on 'Magic' sound like the engineer has a gun to his head".
 The Guardian's Paul MacInnes wrote that "all the Chris Martinesque piano lines and calibrated guest appearances – from Weezer's River Cuomo to Janelle Monáe – can't obscure an absence of soul throughout."